daviddpruitt/arch1-disp-proj/README.md

 ## Requirements
 Your game should meet the following minimum criteria:

-Special for Summer 2020

-- Dynamically render graphical elements that dynamically change, and multiple sounds -- including one original algorithmically rendered graphical element
-- Some text must should be rendered from an ASCII string.
--- using a font other than 5x7
-- Graphical rendering must be performed by an interruptable foreground task -- that sleeps when there is nothing to update
-- The program's behavior must change in response to button presses and the progress of time -- Sensitivity to time and buttons must be interrupt driven

-Usual requirements (Not for Spring 2020)

-- dynamically render graphical elements that move and change -- including one original algorithmically rendered graphical element
+- dynamically render graphical elements that move and change -- including one original algorithmically rendered graphical element (like a triangle)
 - handle colisions properly with other shapes and area boundaries
-- produce sounds triggered by game events
--- in a manner that does not cause the game to pause
+- produce sounds triggered by game events (for example a beep when hitting a boundary) -- in a manner that does not cause the game to pause
-- communicate with the player using text
+- communicate with the player using text (for example a score)
 - include a state machine written in assembly language
 - respond to user input (from buttons)